google/fonts/knowledge/modules/choosing_type/lessons/a_checklist_for_choosing_type/content.md

 We’ll start off with the checklist itself—which is also [available on GitHub](https://github.com/elliotjaystocks/choosing-type-checklist/blob/main/checklist.md)—and then spend some time diving into each part of it.

 1. The typeface suits the purpose of the project
-  a.
-Its personality will prompt the appropriate emotional response(s) from our audience
+    1. Its personality will prompt the appropriate emotional response(s) from our audience
-  b.
-Its design fits the intended use
+    2. Its design fits the intended use
 2. The typeface’s design is comprehensive
-  a.
-It has enough multi-language support
+    1. It has enough multi-language support
-  b.
-It contains legible details
+    2. It contains legible details
-  c.
-It has at least the basic weights and styles
+    3. It has at least the basic weights and styles
-  d.
-Even better: It has alternate glyphs
+    4. Even better: It has alternate glyphs
-  e.
-Even better: It has additional weights and styles (or grades)
+    5. Even better: It has additional weights and styles (or grades)
-  f.
-Even better: It has multiple widths
+    6. Even better: It has multiple widths
-  g.
-Even better: It has different optical sizes
+    7. Even better: It has different optical sizes
 3. The font files are reliable
-  a.
-All of the design features checked above are actually included in the font files being used
+    1. All of the design features checked above are actually included in the font files being used
-  b.
-The fonts are properly spaced
+    2. The fonts are properly spaced
 4. The fonts are usable in the situation(s) required
-  a.
-If serving as a secondary typeface to a primary choice, there’s a suitable balance between distinction and harmony
+    1. If serving as a secondary typeface to a primary choice, there’s a suitable balance between distinction and harmony
-  b.
-We have, or our client has, the appropriate font license(s)
+    2. We have, or our client has, the appropriate font license(s)

 Let’s explore each item on that list in a little more depth.